pynickle/Enchanting-Vanilla/README.md

 * Now you can right-click on the vine to convert it and the vines below it into cut vines, which will not grow.

 ### **6.** *Stop Growing*
-* Now you can right-click on bamboo and sugar cane with shears to stop them growing.
+* Now you can right-click on bamboo with axes and sugar cane with shears to stop them growing.

 ### **7.** *Torch Hit*
-* You can attack creatures with torches or soul torches to give them a chance to catch fire, compatible with Soul fire'd.
+* You can attack creatures with torches or soul torches to give them a chance to catch fire, compatible with Soul fire'd mod.
 * In the config file you can configure creature catching fire time and probability, etc., and you can also add torches from other mods (some of which have already been added).

 ### **8.** *Sponge Place*